shamzaou/hackathon_moi_tesseract/README.md

 - **Complexity vs. Simplicity**: While our solution introduces advanced voice-based interactions, we aimed to maintain simplicity in user experience, ensuring accessibility for all skill levels.
 - **Security and Stability**: Custom-tuning ChatGPT 3.5 Turbo was crucial for ensuring security and stability, balancing the need for AI-driven interactions with user safety.
 - **Resource Constraints**: Considering time constraints and resource availability, we focused on essential features and optimizations, prioritizing usability and reliability.

 ---

+## Future Improvements

+Given additional time and resources, here are areas we would focus on to further enhance Tesseract:

+- **Multilingual Support**: Expand language capabilities to cater to a broader audience, ensuring inclusivity for diverse communities.
+- **Personalization**: Implement user profiles and preferences to tailor the experience based on individual needs and preferences.
+- **Performance Optimization**: Fine-tune server-side rendering and client-side interactions to optimize performance and responsiveness.
+- **Accessibility Audits**: Conduct thorough accessibility audits and user testing to identify and address any remaining barriers or usability issues.

+---